 Your Website is Slow

 To be blunt, your website needs to be fast.
 Google requires it if you want your website to show up in its search results, and your customers will bounce from your website if it takes forever to load.
 If your website speeds aren’t up to snuff, it could be a variety of factors from your website host, to how your website is built, or a number of other factors.
 A good tool to use to check your website speed is www.gtmetrix.com.
 If you don’t get an “A” grade, it’s time to think about how you can improve that score, including potentially considering a website redesign.
+For more on this topic, check out our video on how to diagnose and improve website speed.

 While a website redesign is a more comprehensive, foundational process, a refresh is simpler and more straightforward.
 Think of it as spring cleaning!
 Out with the old, in with the new.
 Here’s how to know if your site is due for a refresh.